rahul00singh/microplastics-detector/README.md

-# microplastics-detector
+# 🌊 MicroDetect
-🌊 MicroDetect is a web-based interactive demo that simulates real-time detection of microplastics in water using AI-powered optical sensing.
-Users can upload images to analyze particle count, size, and material type, with safety assessments and monitoring dashboards for environmental awareness.
+**Portable Optical Sensor for Real-Time Detection of Microplastics in Water**

+MicroDetect is a web-based interactive demo showcasing how optical sensing and AI techniques can be used for detecting and analyzing microplastics in water samples.
+It combines a clean responsive UI with an upload-and-analyze simulation for educational and research purposes.

 ---